joeavanzato/RetrievIR/README.md

 Commandline parameters are documented below.

 ```
-.\RetrievIR.ps1 : Default Usage - collects all artifacts specified in config.json from the localhost into the current directory.
+.\RetrievIR.ps1 : Default Usage - collects all artifacts specified in JSON within 'configs' directory from the localhost into the current directory.
 .\RetrievIR.ps1 -targets HOSTNAME1,HOSTNAME2 : Run RetrievIR against the provided hostnames.
 .\RetrievIR.ps1 -target_file C:\targets.txt : Run RetrievIR against the line-delimited targets present in the specified text file.
 .\RetrievIR.ps1 -creds : Tell RetrievIR to prompt the user for credentials to use.
 .\RetrievIR.ps1 -evidence_dir C:\evidence : Tell RetrievIR where to store collected evidence.
-.\RetrievIR.ps1 -config C:\config.json : Specify the path to a custom configuration file to use - by default, RetrievIR will look for 'config.json' in the current script directory.
+.\RetrievIR.ps1 -config C:\config.json : Specify the path to a custom configuration file (or directory contaning files) to use - by default, RetrievIR will look for all JSON files within the 'configs' directory in PSScriptRoot (current executing directory).
 ```
 ### What is collected in the default config.json?
 * Jumplists